zcash/lightwalletd/docs/darksidewalletd.md

 ```
 ./genblocks --blocks-dir blocksA > blocksA.txt
-./utils/submitblocks.sh 1000 1000 blocksA.txt
+./utils/submitblocks.sh 1000 blocksA.txt
 ```

-In the submitblocks.sh command, the first “1000” is the height to serve the first block at (so that if blocksA.txt contains 6 blocks they will be served as heights 1000, 1001, 1002, 1003, 1004, and 1005.
-If the genblocks tool was used to create the blocksA file, then this argument must match what was given to genblocks, otherwise the heights in the coinbase transactions will not match up with the height lightwalletd is serving the blocks as.
-The second “1000” sets the value that lightwalletd will report the sapling activation height to be.
+In the submitblocks.sh command, the “1000” sets the value that lightwalletd will report the sapling activation height to be.

-Tip: The DarksideSetState expects a complete set of blocks for the mock zcashd to serve, if you want to just add one block, for example, you need to re-submit all of the blocks including the new one.
+Tip: You may submit blocks incrementally, that is, submit 1000-1005 followed by 1006-1008, the result is 1000-1008.
+If you create a gap in the range (say, 1000-1005 then 1007-1009), then the earlier range is forgotten; the only range is 1007-1009 because it doesn't make sense to have a gap.

+If you submit overlapping ranges, the expected things happen.
+For example, first submit 1000-1005, then 1003-1007, the result is 1000-1007 (the original 1000-1002 followed by the new 1003-1007).
+This is how you can create a reorg starting at 1003.
+You can get the same effect slightly less efficiently by submitting 1000-1007 (that is, resubmitting the original 1000-1002 followed by the new 1003-1007).

+If you first submit 1000-1005, then 1001-1002, the result will be 1000-1002 (1003-1005 are dropped; it's not possible to "insert" blocks into an range).
+Likewise, first submit 1005-1008, then 1000-1006, the result is only 1000-1006.
+As easy way to state it is that all earlier blocks beyond the end of the extent of the range being submitted now are dropped.
+But blocks before the start of the range being submitted now are preserved if doing so doesn't create a gap.

 ## Tutorial
 ### Triggering a Reorg